aralkayacan/Dynamic-Chart/README.md

 2.The dynamic chart will be displayed on the webpage, showcasing employee salary and age data.

+3.Click the Employee Salary or Employee Age above to visualize the graph.

 ### Dependencies
 • Bootstrap v5.3.2